dyarawilliams/100-days-of-code/r1-log.md

 ### R1D6

 Completed 55% of Applied Accessibility on freeCodeCamp.
 Was introduced to many elements that makes web designs accesible for people with visual, auditory, mobility, or cognitive disabilities.

+### R1D7

+Completed 100% of Applied Accessibility on freeCodeCamp.
+Also worked on my web page I began on yesterday to change a few things that I leared previously and today.
+[Applied Accessibility](https://codepen.io/dyarawilliams/full/GRqpZBp)